Why do I need more smoke alarms in my house?

 It will not be a criminal offence not to have the alarms fitted.
 Local authorities are officially responsible for enforcing the legislation but they will not be going into peoples' homes to inspect them and will not be issuing fines.

-The Scottish government said councils could require home owners to carry out work, but it did not expect them to go beyond advising home owners about fire alarms.
+The Scottish government said councils could require homeowners to carry out work, but it did not expect them to go beyond advising property owners about fire alarms.

 The government will use statistics from the Scottish House Condition Survey to assess overall compliance at a local authority level.
 Compliance will also form part of any Home Report when homes are put on the market.